Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Buccaneers Top Players

-- Check out SISportsbook for player prop bets for Brady and his teammates, then place your bets.
+- Check out SISportsbook for updated player prop bets for Brady and his teammates.

-- Ronald Jones II took 192 carries for 978 rushing yards a season ago (69.9 yards per game) while scoring seven touchdowns.
+- A season ago, Ronald Jones II churned out 978 rushing yards (69.9 yards per game) and scored seven touchdowns.

-- Last year, Giovani Bernard rushed for 416 yards on 124 carries (26 ypg), with three rushing touchdowns.
-He also caught 47 passes for 355 yards (22.2 ypg) and three touchdowns.
+- Last season Giovani Bernard rushed for 416 yards on 124 carries (26.0 ypg), with three rushing touchdowns.
+Bernard also helped out in the passing game, catching 47 passes for 355 yards (22.2 ypg) and three touchdowns.

-- Chris Godwin also tacked on 840 yards on 65 grabs and seven touchdowns.
-He was targeted 84 times and put up 52.5 receiving yards per game last year.
+- Chris Godwin's stat line last year showed 65 grabs for 840 yards and seven touchdowns.
+He averaged 52.5 receiving yards per game and was targeted 84 times.

-- Last year Rob Gronkowski caught 45 passes on 77 targets for 623 yards and seven touchdowns, averaging 38.9 receiving yards per game.
+- Rob Gronkowski caught 45 passes on 77 targets for 623 yards and seven touchdowns, averaging 38.9 yards per game last season.

 Falcons Top Players